Registered Types

 }

 Each instance method takes an initial argument that receives the bound value.
-The argument's type is type V, as defined in the proxy's extends clause.
+The argument's type is of type V, as defined in the proxy's extends clause.
 Otherwise, this is nothing more than a native function, and it is implemented in precisely the same way.

 Installing a Proxy Type